Academic ranks in Russia

 Academic ranks in Russia (also called scientific ranks) are the conferred titles, indicating relative importance and power of professors, researchers, and administrative personnel in Russian academia and scientific institutions.
 The rank “certifies” the demonstrated ability of an individual to function in the specific academic position(s).

 Ranks and scientific hierarchy in Russia

 With respect to professionals involved in teaching and/or research and employed at the universities/research institutes or in industry, there are three attributes: academic (scientific) rank, academic (scientific) degree, and position.

 Presently conferred academic ranks

-In Russia, as of 2018, the scientific ranks of a Docent (Associate Professor) and a Professor (Full Professor) are conferred.
+In Russia, as of 2018, the scientific ranks of a Docent (Associate Professor) and a Professor (Full Professor) were conferred.
 Detailed information on the ranks can be obtained – in Russian – on the website of the Higher Attestation Commission which is responsible for conferment in the most cases.